SubBranding_FacultyOfArtsAndSocialScience_textFormat_bilingual SubBranding_FacultyOfArtsAndSocialScience_textFormat_bilingual

 How do I pay the application fee?

-To complete an application, applicants are required to pay a non-refundable application fee of HK$350 (Local students) / HK$450 (Non-local students) for each online application.
-Otherwise the application will not be further processed.
-Please settle the fee by one of the following methods:
+To complete an application, applicants are required to pay a non-refundable application fee of HK$450 (for both local and non-local students) for each online application.
+Otherwise, the application will not be further processed.
+Please make an online payment by using VISA/MASTER, China UnionPay (CUP) Card or Alipay/WeChat Pay to settle the application fee.

 When will I be notified of the admission status?